Bealby/grandpas-pocket-watch-shop/README.md

   and white text.
 Text input used in templates will be tailored towards Grandpa's Pocket Watch Shop friendly language.

-  It should be encouraged for users to want register to the Website and users often want to know 'why' they should register.
-Therefore when a user clicks on the link to services they will be redirected to the Signin in page, and be greeted with the text 'To book a Repair or Valuation please signin/up'.
+  Users should register to the Website and be informed of the reasons why they should register.
+Consequently when a user clicks on the link to services they will be redirected to the Signin in page, and be greeted with the text 'To book a Repair or Valuation please signin/up'.

 - Toast info windows are set up throughout the Website to help notify the user of successes, information, warnings and errors.
-  The info toast windows are set with a 15000 time delay after which they will disappear if not removed by the user manually.
+  The info toast windows are set with a 15 second time delay after which they will disappear if not removed by the user manually.

 - `Stripe` functionality is used for the payment procedure which